Our Media Kit

 |Second Rec Anchored||300 X 250 – $140 cpm|

 Available on a monthly basis only.
-Minimum of 6 months commitment required.
+Minimum of a 6-month commitment is recommended.

 Includes a top leaderboard (728 X 90) and a skyscraper (300 X 600) on the home page of the section.
 Also, sponsors will receive a logo and sponsorship recognition on the home page of the sponsored section.